REVERSE – Johannes Bellinkx

 With support from the Performing Arts Fund NL, the Amsterdam Fund for the Arts, Stichting NDSM Werf, Over het IJ Festival & Das Graduate School.

-Reverse in Copenhagen is supported by In Situ/European Commission.
+Reverse in Copenhagen is supported by In Situ/European Commission and is organized in collaboration with the Natural History Museum of Denmark.

 Johannes Bellinkx is a part of SoAP Maastricht – www.soapmaastricht.nl